 A poor credit score alone likely won’t be sufficient to deny admission to the bar.
 States recognize that law school is an expensive proposition and can easily lead to debt, both in school loans and consumer credit accounts.
 A low credit score can, however, be a trigger that warrants further investigation.
 Should that happen, the state bar will examine financial records in more detail and conduct a hearing to investigate.
 These hearings can be formal or informal.

-State bars are less likely to be as worried about the credit score or the size of the debt than about how recently the debt was acquired, whether the circumstances that led to the debt were beyond the applicant’s control, what the applicant has done about it and if there’s a plan in place to pay it off.
+State bars are less likely to be as worried about the credit score or the size of the debt than about how recently the debt was acquired.
+Factors such as whether the circumstances that led to the debt were beyond the applicant’s control, and what the applicant has done about it since will all be taken into consideration in this process.
 If the applicant’s score has been dinged by older debt that’s been paid off, that’s unlikely to be a problem.
-Nor is it likely to prevent admission to the bar if you can demonstrate an eagerness to pay or settle your balances, such as through payment arrangements with creditors.
+Additionally, you will likely not be denied admission to the bar if you can demonstrate an eagerness to pay or settle your balances, such as through payment arrangements with creditors.

 Action Is Important

 If the state bar determines that you could have paid the debts but elected not to do so, or has a callous disregard or indifference toward paying them off, that may be a negative factor.
 For example, if you have $100,000 in consumer debt and investigators find that you have taken tropical vacations while not paying outstanding accounts, you will have some explaining to do.
 A low credit score can be a greater negative when combined with a lack of candor.
 If an applicant misleads investigators about how the debt was acquired or his efforts to pay it back, that dishonesty will be a further indication that they are not fit to practice law.